 The majority of teaching is delivered through lectures, tutorials, seminars and computer laboratory classes.
-You will normally have around 12 contact hours each week in year one, including eight to ten hours of lectures.
+You will normally have around 12 contact hours each week in year one, including eight to 10 hours of lectures.

 Outside taught hours, you will be expected to spend time reading and researching for written assignments.
 Independent study is a fundamental part of an economics education.